 A specially designed Extended Education Centre was opened in 2001 to facilitate the implementation of the school’s programme for pupils aged 16-19 years.
 Two further classrooms were added in 2009 to facilitate the increasing demand for places.

 A purpose-built Nursery Unit was opened in 2003 to provide specialist nursery education for young children exhibiting developmental delay and/or traits associated with a diagnosis of Autistic Spectrum Disorder.

-Pupils are admitted to the school by the South Eastern Education and Library Board in accordance with the regulations laid down by the Education (NI) Order 1996.
+Pupils are admitted to the school by the Education Authority in accordance with the regulations laid down by the Education (NI) Order 1996.

-Requests for places should be made directly to the Special Education Department of the SEELB.
+Requests for places should be made directly to the Special Education Department of the Education Authority.